hridaypradhan/hridaypradhan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a finance management app with Flutter
+- 🔭 I’m currently working on a website for an architectural firm using Flutter web
 - 🌱 I’m currently learning data structures, problem solving and algorithms
 - 👯 I’m looking to collaborate on Flutter projects
 - 🤔 I’m looking for help with Flutter state management strategies